Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

   The constraint states that edge :math:`(u,v)` can have a bend of 0 with at most one of its adjacent edges.

+  All these improving constraints are added by default.
+However, a parameter ``improve_lp`` that can be set to False and then these improving constraints are not added.

 Code and Inputs
 ---------------